unicoq/unicoq/README.md

 ```
  # coq_makefile -f Make -o Makefile
 ```
-To generate a makefile from the description in Make, then [make].
+To generate a makefile from the description in Make, then `make`.
 This will consecutively build the plugin, the supporting theories and the test-suite file.

 You can then either `make install` the plugin or leave it in its current directory.
-To be able to import it from anywhere in Coq, simply add the following to ~/.coqrc:
+To be able to import it from anywhere in Coq, simply add the following to `~/.coqrc`:
 ```
-Add Rec LoadPath "path_to_unicoq/theories" as Unicoq.
+Add LoadPath "path_to_unicoq/theories" as Unicoq.
 Add ML Path "path_to_unicoq/src".
 ```
 # Usage